derhuerst/record-ice-movement/readme.md

 ```

+## Related

+- [`wifi-on-ice-position-stream`](https://github.com/derhuerst/wifi-on-ice-position-stream) – A stream of ICE positions, taken from the on-board WiFi.
+- [`wifi-on-ice-portal-client`](https://github.com/derhuerst/wifi-on-ice-portal-client) – Query information from the WifiOnICE portal in German ICE trains.

 ## Contributing

 If you have a question or have difficulties using `record-ice-movement`, please double-check your code and setup first.
 If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/record-ice-movement/issues).